Pattali Makkal Katchi

 The Pattali Makkal Katchi (abbreviated as PMK) is a political party in Tamil Nadu, India.
 It was founded by Dr. S. Ramadoss in 1989 to provide political representation for the Vanniyar caste, a community found throughout northern Tamil Nadu.
-It is a part of the BJP-led National Democratic Alliance (NDA).Its symbol is a mango.
-As of 2025, it is currently led by Dr. Anbumani Ramadoss following a months long dispute that resulted in his father, Dr. S. Ramadoss, forming a splinter faction of the PMK.
+It is a part of the BJP-led National Democratic Alliance (NDA).
+Its symbol is a mango.
+As of 2025, it is currently led by Dr. Anbumani Ramadoss following a months long dispute that resulted in his father, Dr. S. Ramadoss, forming a splinter faction of the PMK, which ended in 2026 after both reuniting.

 History

 Vanniyar Sangam

 S. Ramadoss founded the Vanniyar Sangam in 1980, bringing together a coalition of Vanniyar caste organisations.
 The Vanniyar Sangam is PMK's parent organisation that organised the 1987 Vanniyar reservation agitation, demanding Most Backward Caste (MBC) status for Vanniyars.
 At the peak of the protests, the state was paralysed for a week when thousands of trees were cut down, highways were blocked and damaged, and more than 1,400 houses belonging to members of the Dalit community were torched.
 The police shot 21 protestors.
 Later, in 1989, the DMK government led by then-Chief Minister M. Karunanidhi granted MBC status to the Vanniyars, with the associated reservation entitlements in education and employment.